gianlucaciocci/gianlucaciocci.github.io/_posts/2016-08-23-Installing-and Upgrading-Docker-on-Ubuntu.md

 E: Unable to correct problems, you have held broken packages.

 ```
-The message is telling us that `docker-engine` installatation has dependecy on libraries with versions not available for Ubuntu Xenial.
+The message is telling us that `docker-engine` installation has dependency on libraries with versions not available for Ubuntu Xenial.
 For example: the docker engine 1.12.1 has a dependency on the library init-system-helpers version >= 1.18.
 This is absolutely not a problem, the real problem is that the latest version available for Ubuntu 16.04 is 1.14.
 We will never get docker installed in this way.

 Two potential workaround that worked for me are: